-Designers need to know this: insightful work is part technical know-how, [slow] but empathy, imagination, expansive world view generate breakthrus.
+Designers need to know this: insightful work is part technical know-how, but empathy, imagination, expansive world view generate breakthrus.

-Coolest job in the world.
-Inventing future.
+We have the coolest job in the world.
+We're inventing the future, together.
 Go make something amazing.

 love you guys.